Disclosure under Pillar 3 of Capital Requirements Directive

 - Sales & Marketing

 - Other factors such as performance, reliability, effectiveness of controls, business development and contribution to the business are taken into account when assessing the performance of the senior staff responsible for the infrastructure of the firm.

 - Aggregate quantitative information on remuneration, for staff whose actions have a material impact on the risk profile of the Firm.

 |Code Staff||Aggregate compensation expense in 2020/2021 fiscal year|

-We may omit required disclosures where we believe that the information could be regarded as prejudicial to the UK or other national transposition of Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+We may omit required disclosures where we believe that the information could be regarded as prejudicial to the UK or other national transposition of Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regards to the processing of personal data and on the free movement of such data.

 As the firm is a BIPRU €50,000 Limited Licence Firm.
 It has calculated its capital resources in accordance with GENPRU 2.2.
 The Firm’s capital resources are detailed in the below.